pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 ##### Decreased costs

 We used to have a cluster for BI, but it ran an older version of TiDB.
-We’ve replaced it with a TiDB 4.0 cluster with TiFlash.
+We've replaced it with a TiDB 4.0 cluster with TiFlash.
 The following table shows the resource allocation when the new and old clusters are under the same load.
 Deploying a new cluster with TiFlash has reduced our overall costs by 35%.

 <table>
   <tr>